pianka-io/website/hugo/content/en/blog/unity-meta-quest-apple-silicon/index.md

 Choose your location, name, and Unity services as desired and click **Create project**.

-### Project Setup
+## Project Setup

 With your Unity project open, go to **Window** → **Package Manager** → **Unity Registry** and search for `OpenXR Plugin` and install it:

 ![OpenXR Plugin](openxr-plugin.png "OpenXR Plugin")

+The version should be at or above `1.13.1`.
 Close any windows that pop up, we'll come back to them.
 Next we need to add some assets.
 Because our simulator must be installed with Homebrew, <span style="color: orange">we cannot use the [<span style="color: orange">Meta XR All-in-One SDK</span>]( https://assetstore.unity.com/packages/tools/integration/meta-xr-all-in-one-sdk-269657 )!</span>